 I saved the spots I know best for last.
 The Shriners constructed the opulent Medinah Athletic Club, now an InterContinental Hotel, in 1929.
 The over-the-top Orientalist tower included everything from banquet halls to a dirigible dock.
 During the few years that the club was open as a private club, Capone visited to play rounds of putt putt at the tower’s indoor miniature golf course.
 I always find it funny, even charming, to imagine this infamous mobster puttering around, working on his short game among this magnificent architecture above the Mag Mile.

 Bert Kelly’s Stables operated out of a small building at Wabash and Hubbard from 1915 to 1930.
-The only black and tan club on the north side of Chicago, its biggest claim to fame was arguably being the first place where the word “jazz” was written down as a genre of music.
+The only black and tan club on the north side of Chicago, its biggest claim to fame advertising that the band played “jazz” music, the first documented usage of the term to describe that musical style.
 Unsurprisingly, the Stables was one of the hottest speakeasies in Al Capone’s Chicago.
-We found a great story about his run-in with a musician at the Stables.

 Little is Left of Al Capone’s Chicago